genesiscommunitysuccess/docs/docs/00_gpalx/01_quick-start/02_create_application.md

 ---
 title: 'Create application'
-id: create-application
+id: Create-application
 ---

 # Create application

 To simplify getting started, [GenX CLI](../../../gpalx/quick-start/introduction/#genx-cli) tool can create projects from a number of available seeds (application templates).
 We will use a seed tailored for GPALX in this guide.

 > A project seed takes care of the initial file structure and dependencies, allowing you to focus on the task at hand.

-## Expected Result
+## Expected result
 By the end of this step, we should have:
 - created and configured a new project